-Community Mourns In Candlelight After Deadly School Shooting
+Community Mourns At Candlelight Vigil After Deadly School Shooting

 The Sun-Sentinel said 8,000 people attended the vigil.

-Frank Guttenberg, the father of 14-year-old Jamie Guttenberg, who was killed on Wednesday, expressed anguish over his inability to protect his daughter.
+Frank Guttenberg, father of 14-year-old Jamie Guttenberg, who was killed on Wednesday, expressed anguish over his inability to protect his daughter.

-"I sent her to school yesterday, and she was supposed to be safe," he said choking back tears.
+"I sent her to school yesterday, and she was supposed to be safe," he said, choking back tears.
 "My job is to protect my children, and I sent my kid to school."

 As Guttenberg began to cry, the crowd shouted back, "We love you!"